Identifying Open Door Threats in the OR to Reduce Surgical Site Infections

 In the words of Vice President Kamala Harris, “Heat is a workplace safety issue… And employers are responsible for protecting their workers in the workplace from the dangers of heat, including in farm fields, in delivery vans, and in nursing homes— everywhere that has workers” (Wittenberg).

-OSHA Deputy Assistant Secretary Jim Frederick continued explaining the importance of this program by saying
+“We want to be proactively addressing heat hazards," said OSHA Deputy Assistant Secretary Jim Frederick while explaining the importance of this program.

 “Without an emphasis program, we can see a hazard and address it if we are already in a workplace, but this gives us the ability to proactively go to these workplaces and see what heat protections they have in place.”

-He continued by stating that the emphasis program is “a tool that helps us make certain we are reaching workers we might otherwise not because they might not want to call us and ask for help”
+He continued by stating that the emphasis program is “a tool that helps us make certain we are reaching workers we might otherwise not because they might not want to call us and ask for help.”

 OSHA compliance workers are currently doing consultations with employers.